Macron heads to US for wide-ranging state visit

 - EU subsidies to come? -

-A joint statement last week from finance ministers in Berlin and Paris underscored the "urgent need for investments in Europe" to reduce energy dependencies and tackle climate and digital transitions.
+A joint statement last week from finance ministers in Berlin and Paris underscored the "urgent need for investments in Europe to reduce our energy dependencies, tackle the energy, climate and digital transitions and to build the foundation of tomorrow's growth in Europe".

 The communique was read by some observers as potentially heralding a wave of EU subsidies.